44-year-old woman killed in Newport shooting, boyfriend arrested

 Nov.
 8—Newport police have arrested a 29-year-old man suspected of shooting and killing his girlfriend Sunday.

-Jennifer Lee, 44, was found dead in a home on the 400 block of West 7th Street in Newport after police responded to shooting call at about 12:30 p.m., according to a press release from the Newport Police Department.
+Jennifer Lee, 44, was found dead in a home on the 400 block of West Seventh Street in Newport after police responded to shooting call at about 12:30 p.m., according to a news release from the Newport Police Department.

 Nathan Fry was arrested a short time later and booked into the Pend Oreille County Jail on suspicion of second-degree murder, first-degree manslaughter and unlawful possession of a firearm.
 Police said their investigation into Lee's death is continuing.